0mar/dealiiscale/README.md

 - `elliptic-elliptic`
     * `solve_elliptic`, a multiscale elliptic-elliptic solver with convergence testing.
-    * `test_elliptic_separate` decoupled elliptic-elliptic solver used to test individual convergence properties of the coupled elliptic-elliptic implementation.
 - `elliptic-parabolic`
     * `solve_parabolic`, a multiscale elliptic-parabolic solver (work in progress, main target of this exercise).
-    * `test_rho_separate`, a decoupled microscopic-only solver testing the properties of the `rho` equation solver.
 - `playground` (collection of separate tests and implementations)
     * `demo`, a verbatim copy of a tutorial (step 3) to check if the installation works.
     * `dirichlet`, a Poisson problem in a circular domain.